Overview

 When this box is checked, the generated web page (for the first month selected in the date range) will automatically open in your default web browser.
 You can use this to ensure the generated output matches what you expect.

-The Colors tab allows customization of the generated calendar color scheme.
+The Colors tab enables customization of the generated calendar color scheme.

 When this option is selected, the generated web pages use a